Keysight/infrastructure/README.md

 Now we will be designing a 4 port generic switch as a part of device inventory.

-### Building Infrastructure: Defining a 4 port Switch
+### Building Infrastructure: Defining a 4 port switch

 Lets define a simple Generic Switch.
 ![generic_switch](resources/images/generic_switch_host_diagram/generic_switch.png)